Jackie Lomax: 1970–1977

 After leaving Apple, Lomax joined a band called Heavy Jelly.
 The band began as a hoax review in Time Out magazine.
 Guitarist John Morshead from The Aynsley Dunbar Retaliation and three ringers had posed for the "group's" photo in the magazine, so to cash in on the buzz Morshead and drummer Carlo Little released a single on promoter John Curd's Head Records ("Chewn In"/"Time Out", Head HDS4001, 1969).
 They were beaten to the punch however by the group Skip Bifferty who released their own single as Heavy Jelly, "I Keep Singing That Same Old Song" b/w "Blue", on Island Records.
-The A-side became fairly well known at the time from its inclusion on the Island sampler album, Nice Enough To Eat.
+The A-side became fairly well known at the time from its inclusion on the Island sampler album, Nice Enough to Eat.
 Curd owned the rights to the name however, and stopped Island from releasing any other Heavy Jelly productions.
 Guitarist Morshead, along with his former Aynsley Dunbar mate bassist Alex Dmochowski, formed another version of Heavy Jelly with Jackie Lomax.
 Mike Kellie from Spooky Tooth drummed on some sessions but was later replaced by Barry Jenkins, formerly of The Animals.
-Also helping out were the tragic Badfinger duo of Pete Ham and Tom Evans on backing vocals and "horn section to the stars" Bobby Keys and Jim Price.
+Also helping out were the Badfinger duo of Pete Ham and Tom Evans on backing vocals and "horn section to the stars" Bobby Keys and Jim Price.

 The self-titled Heavy Jelly album was recorded, entirely consisting of Lomax songs, but was issued only for promotional purposes and never released commercially due to contractual issues with Apple.
 After the album was finished, the band began touring but was bedeviled by line-up changes.
 Drummer Dave Rowland and bassist Steve Thompson were with the group at one point.
 After a few months the band disintegrated.
 (In December 2013, it was announced that after Lomax's untimely death his family resolved all issues with Apple amicably and the album was re-leased on Angel Air Records on 10 March 2014.)